Nanditha26/Nanditha26/README.md

 - Geospatial Analysis

-Learning : Blender (2D and 3D art and animations!), SQL
+Learning : Blender (2D and 3D art and animations!), SQL (among other non-digital crafts!)